 Blues’ Bortuzzo suspended 2 preseason, 1 regular-season game

-St. Louis Blues defenseman Robert Bortuzzo has been suspended for the final two preseason games and the regular-season opener for an elbow to the head of Washington Capitals defenseman Michal Kempny.
+St. Louis Blues defenseman Robert Bortuzzo was suspended Thursday for the final two preseason games and the regular-season opener for an elbow to the head of Washington Capitals defenseman Michal Kempny.

-The NHL’s department of player safety announced the suspension Thursday.
+The NHL’s department of player safety announced the suspension.
 Bortuzzo will miss exhibition games against Dallas and Washington and then the Blues’ first regular-season game Oct.
 4 against the Winnipeg Jets.

 Kempny left the game and did not practice Thursday with his Capitals teammates.
 Coach Todd Reirden says Kempny is day-to-day with an upper-body injury that’s suspected to be a concussion.

-Bortuzzo forfeits $6,183 in salary as part of his second NHL suspension.
-He was last suspended in 2014 for a late, high hit on Jaromir Jagr when he was with Pittsburgh.
+Bortuzzo forfeits $6,183 in salary as part of his second career suspension.
+The 29-year-old was last suspended in 2014 for a late, high hit on Jaromir Jagr when he was with Pittsburgh.